BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 von Neumann publicized (although didn't invent) the internal organizational architecture used in EDVAC, which is the architecture still used in almost all computers today.
 It's called The von Neumann Architecture.<sup>34</sup>

-The name is ironic, because von Neumann just wrote up notes/a report on a design created by two other researchers: John Mauchly and J. Presper Eckert<sup>40</sup>.
+The name is ironic, because von Neumann just wrote up his notes into a report on a design created by two other researchers: John Mauchly and J. Presper Eckert<sup>40</sup>.
-Also von Neumann wasn't trying to steal anyone's thunder: "[the report he wrote were] unfinished when his colleague Herman Goldstine circulated it, and bore only von Neumann's name (to the consternation of Eckert and Mauchly)."<sup>34</sup>
+Also, von Neumann wasn't trying to steal anyone's thunder: "[the report he wrote was] unfinished when his colleague Herman Goldstine circulated it, and bore only von Neumann's name (to the consternation of Eckert and Mauchly)."<sup>34</sup>
 However, it's worth noting he was "in the room", so to speak: he was part of the discussions on the EDVAC.
 </p>